alexradzin/callstack/README.md

 # CallStack
 ## Motivation
-Java provides `StackTrace` and starting from java 1.4 we can enjoy `StackTraceElement`:
+Java provides `StackTrace` and starting from java 1.4 we can use `StackTraceElement`:

 ```java
 StackTraceElement[] elements = new Throwable().getStackTrace();